 - Restricted mobility due to COVID-19 pandemic

 The good news is that there is a way to respond to these challenges by adopting telemonitoring technologies.
 These include sensors, mobile applications, software that connect the patients with the doctors and system, invasive monitoring of implantable devices, and so on.
-While telemedicine for patients with heart failure has just started to become a global norm, it already shows its efficacy.
-So what are the benefits of telemonitoring in the care of patients with heart failure?
+While telemedicine for patients with heart failure has just started to become a global norm, it has already shown its efficacy.
+So what are the benefits of remote cardiac monitoring in the care of patients with heart failure?

 Benefits of Telemonitoring in the Care of Patients with Heart Failure

 With so many factors that influence the HF patient’s condition, it’s natural to ask the most important question: what can be telemonitored in heart failure patients?
 Below is the list:

 - Heart rate

 - Central venous and pulmonary arterial pressure (invasive telemonitoring via implantable devices)

 The tricky part is that the results of telemonitoring have value when they are structured, analyzed, and powered with algorithms capable of recognizing the negative pattern.
 This is the reason for implementing the holistic telemonitoring infrastructure that connects the patient’s data, patient, providers, and medical care personnel to ensure access to data, its interpretation, and quick response.
 In our previous article, we explored how IT companies transform cardiac care with remote monitoring now, let’s discover the effects of telemonitoring on patients with heart failure.